canonical/chisel/docs/reference/chisel-releases/chisel.yaml.md

 Chisel supports fetching and installing Ubuntu Pro packages, if the host machine is Pro-enabled.
 It reads the APT credentials in `/etc/apt/auth.conf.d` directory (unless `CHISEL_AUTH_DIR` environment variable is set) to find the Pro archive credentials.
-The following `pro` values are supported, and if specfied, the archive points to their corresponding base URLs.
+The following `pro` values are supported, and if specified, the archive points to their corresponding base URLs.

 | `pro` value | Base repository URL (hard-coded in Chisel) |